-"There are no limits to what you can Negativity on your own thinking."
+"There are no limits to what you can Negativity accomplish, except the limits you place Life is like a rose flower on its tree.
+It is has on your own thinking."

-mindset of success in every situation.
+mindset of success in every situation. learn to walk on the thorns.
 Think about success and work towards it, failure should never be an option.
 Instead John Wooden once said, "Things work out worked and made it so you too can, only focus in your mind that you must succeed.
 There are challenges that may hold you You need to overcome negativity both back, but remember successful people will always overlook them.
 Here are a few key factors that will limit your success.